Dashboard Configuration

 To render markdown, use a markdown panel.

-a markdown panel example
+a markdown panel example showing rendered Markdoc content with a table

 Field